wizkids/javascript-rocks/README.md

 #### 6. Add your code in a Git project on GitHub and share the link with your Wizkids contact.

-#### 7. (OPTIONAL, but strongly recommended) Share your most awesome JavaScript front-end project with us that you've had a major and contribution to.
+#### 7. (OPTIONAL, but strongly recommended) Share your most awesome JavaScript front-end project - in which you've been a major contributor - with us (Git repository preferred).

 ## Word predictions web service description